dyno-might/dyno-might.github.io/_posts/2023-06-20-second-system.md

 ## 1.

 In [*The Vulnerable World Hypothesis*](https://nickbostrom.com/papers/vulnerable.pdf), Nick Bostrom imagines we found a technological "black ball"—say a way to make a nuclear weapon with just some glass, some metal, and a battery.
-He concludes that society in our current "semi-archic default condition"—could not survive such a discovery.
+He concludes that society in our current "semi-archic default condition" could not survive such a discovery.
 We'd have to build a panopticon to watch everything everyone does, along with a world government to rigidly enforce "*no messing around with glass and metal*" in every corner of the planet everywhere forever.

 ## 2.